BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

 1857 The 23m high tower was constructed of 60cm thick locally quarried sandstone blocks by 35 good conduct civil prisoners.
 The iron ring bolts used for the tackle to hoist stone blocks to the upper walls still remain in the lowest wall.
 The lighthouse was built by the NSW Government at a cost of £15,232.

-1857 Juno, a 212 ton barque ran aground on Moreton Island and was a total loss.
+1857 Juno, a 212 ton barque ran aground on Moreton Island (Mulgumpin) and was a total loss.

 1858 The Cape Moreton lighthouse, standing 95m above sea level at the North East extremity, commenced operation.
 The original oil lamps and clockwork mechanism have since been replaced by electric arcs and motors and a 6 amp bulb reflected through a series of upward spiralling crystals.
 The first super-intendant was James Brayden.